avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 At the command prompt, type net to get access to the network based commands (need to type up to get back to “normal” command prompt).

+NOTE: on Linux a more specialised terminal program may be required such as minicom, rather than uart_program_da16200 -- since entering a certicate is finised by pressing control-C or control-Z which kills/stops uart_program_da16200.

 Need to set the X509 certificates for IoTConnect discovery/sync and Azure MQTT, e.g.
 ```
 [/DA16200/NET] # cert status